Yashjain246/Smart-Traffic-Flow-Optimizer/README.md

 To enable cross-platform interactivity, the engine is compiled into WebAssembly using Emscripten, exposing essential simulation controls (start, stop, emergency override) to a lightweight JavaScript frontend.

 This project emphasizes how powerful C++ can be for systems-level, real-time simulations — the visual frontend is just a window into the C++ engine doing the real work underneath.

 ---

-# 🚦 Smart Traffic Flow Optimizer

-A high-performance **traffic management simulation** project written in **C++**, compiled to **WebAssembly**, and visualized in the browser.
-This project demonstrates the real-time optimization of traffic signal timings based on dynamic vehicle flow, including emergency vehicle prioritization.

-> ✨ While the frontend brings visual flair, **this is fundamentally a C++ project** showcasing core algorithms, graph-based routing, and event-driven simulation.

----